fabio-alfieri/copy-number-annotation/README.md

 ```

 ### Train the XGBoost Models
-The R scripts needed to train the ML models and the subsequent analyses are located at
+The R scripts needed to train the ML models and the subsequent analyses are located at `path/to/GitHub/copy-number-annotation/publication-scripts/machine-learning/`
 ```bash
 path/to/GitHub/copy-number-annotation/publication-scripts/machine-learning/
 ```
-Please run *main_workflow.R*.
+Please run *main_workflow.R* ad follows:
 ```bash
 cd path/to/GitHub/copy-number-annotation/publication-scripts/machine-learning/
 Rscript main_workflow.R